anquanscan/sec-tools/README.md

 [AI-for-Security-Learning](https://github.com/404notf0und/AI-for-Security-Learning): 安全场景、基于AI的安全算法和安全数据分析业界实践
 [linux-anti-recon](https://github.com/brodzik/linux-anti-recon): Linux anti-reconnaissance kernel module.
 Mitigates OS fingerprinting and service detection.
 Based on "A deception based approach for defeating OS and service fingerprinting" by M. Albanese, E. Battista and S. Jajodia.
 [wwwordlist](https://github.com/Zarcolio/wwwordlist): Wwwordlist is a wordlist generator.
 It extract words from HTML, URLs, JS/HTTP/input variables, quoted texts in the text and mail files.
 [Ironsquirrel](https://github.com/MRGEffitas/Ironsquirrel): Encrypted exploit delivery for the masses
+[android-hosts](https://github.com/privacy-guides/android-hosts): This is a small repository that has many different of hosts files with certain use-cases.
+It's meant to be used with the F-Droid version of Netguard https://github.com/M66B/NetGuard | https://www.netguard.me .